KNITTED OPEN TUBULAR REACTION DELAY AND MIXING COILS

 EXAMPLE APPLICATION AREAS

 Biotech KOT reactors can be applied as a delay line in chromatographic separations.
 One example is the parallel coupling of an MS detector and a fraction collector in preparative separations (see figure below).
-The delay time induced by the KOT allows the detector to analyse the eluate and make intelligent decisions of when a new fraction is going to be initiated, without loss of chromatographic efficiency.
+The delay time induced by the KOT allows the detector to analyse the eluate and make intelligent decisions about when a new fraction is going to be initiated, without loss of chromatographic efficiency.

 The Biotech KOT reactors can also be used in post-column reaction detection in HPLC (see figure below), using both room temperature and heated chemistries.
 In this set-up, the KOT also ensure thorough mixing between the column effluent and the added reagents.
 Typical reactions are the production of fluorescent products from reactions between eluted compounds and reagents without native fluorescence.